2D Integrals : Gaussian Quadrilateral Example

 - vertices: are the coordinates of the quadrilateral vertices.

-- N: order of Gauss integration
+- N: order of Gauss integration in each of the axis x, y.

 (Hint: find the answer at the end of this document)